ConservationInternational/trends.earth/README.md

 ## License

 `Trends.Earth` is free and open-source.
-It is licensed under the GNU General Public License, version 2.0 or later.
+It is licensed under the GNU General Public License, version 2.0 or later